samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ```

 1. The smartAlbumSection is an array of SmartAlbumItems.
 This is a simple struct to power our tableView's first section.
 Each item holds a albumName, imageName, and an optional PHAssetCollection(the actual smart-album).
-The PHAssetCollection property of the SmartAlbumItems struct is optional because we know the first item (the Search item) in the smartAlbumSection array will not a have a PHAssetCollection property.
+The PHAssetCollection property of the SmartAlbumItem is optional because we know the first item (the Search item) in the smartAlbumSection array will not a have a PHAssetCollection property.

 Now scroll to the marked **TableView Protocols** section and let's update the tableView's cellForRowAt, didSelectRowAt, and numberOfRowsInSection methods to display our album's UI: